 Aerosol Sunscreens Are Not Worth the Risk

 Not surprisingly, the health research I did on aerosol sunscreens backed up my mama-bear instinct.
-It confirmed for me that it isn’t worth the health risk to use aerosol sunscreen on my babies or my family.
+It confirmed that it isn’t worth the health risk to use aerosol sunscreen on my babies or my family.
 Here’s why.

 Aerosol Sprays Contain Harmful Chemicals

 Spray sunscreens (as well as many conventional sunblock lotions) contain hormone disruptors and free radicals, all of which can be harmful to a person’s body.
-Recent studies show how these chemicals are being absorbed into the bloodstream at alarming rates.
-A study published in 2019 by The Journal of the American Medical Association confirmed that six active ingredients in sunscreen were absorbed into the body.
-Several of those chemicals stayed elevated beyond the FDA’s threshold of concern for 3 weeks after the people in the study stopped putting them on their skin.
+Recent studies show how these chemicals are being absorbed into the bloodstream at alarming rates.2 A study published in 2019 by The Journal of the American Medical Association confirmed that six active ingredients in sunscreen were absorbed into the body.3 Several of those chemicals stayed elevated beyond the FDA’s threshold of concern for 3 weeks after the people in the study stopped putting them on their skin.